GabeStah/Airbrake.io/Copy/Language Page Rewrites/Ruby/text.md

 end
 ```

-Alternatively, you may create as many `notifiers` as you wish, each of which can be associated with a unique project through the `Airbrake.io` dashboard.
+Alternatively, you may create as many `notifiers` as you wish, each of which can be associated with a unique project through the `Airbrake` dashboard.
 To create multiple `notifiers`, simply pass an (optional) `Symbol` parameter to the `Airbrake#configure` method, indicating the `name` of the `notifier` you wish to initialize:

 ```ruby
 # Require the gem where necessary.